loiclefevre/predictive-maintenance-mongodb/README.md

 # predictive-maintenance-mongodb
-Predictive Maintenance demo running on MongoDB and on AJD-S
+Predictive Maintenance demo running on MongoDB and then migrated on AJD-S using the new Oracle Database API for MongoDB